mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           Damage yourself and all nearby units.

 keyword:  **Detonate (2)**<br>
-          Damage yourself and all exposed units within a range of 2.
+          Damage yourself and all unobstructed units within a range of 2.

 keyword:  **Dispel**<br>
           Removes all effects from the target minion or space.